hav4ik/hav4ik.github.io/articles/_posts/2021-06-14-deep-metric-learning-survey.md

 <a name="shopee-price-match"></a>
 ### Kaggle: Shopee Price Match Guarantee (2021)

-This competition is quite different comparing to the two above.
+This competition is quite different compared to the two above.
 It involves Metric Learning for text data.
 Given an image of some product and its description, the task is to find similar products in the test set (not seen during training) by their images and text descriptions.

 <a name="fig-shopee-intro"></a>
 {% capture imblock_shopee_intro %}